 - In Initial months no monthly payment is required.
 You are having time to sell your home and till your home gets sold no need to repay any amount.

 - It can improve your financial rating if you repay it on time.

 - Easy mode of getting money for auction purchase.

 - Expensive for small business tends to be more expensive.

-- High-interest rate since generally the interest rate for such loans are more than other types of loans because more risk is involved in this loan.
+- High-interest rates since generally the interest rate for such loans are more than other types of loans because more risk is involved in this loan.

-- The high credit score is needed to get this loan.
+- A high credit score is needed to get this loan.

 - If you are not able to pay a loan on time, then it may adversely affects your credit rating.